Have you ever wondered how much profit you should make from a rental property?

 I will show you in this post how to properly calculate rental rates and discuss what kind of yields you need to look for when you are considering investing in a buy to let property.
 I will cover some other details that you need to be aware of as well.

-Treat a Buy to Let as a Long Term Investment
+Treat a Rental Property as a Long Term Investment

 If you really want to be successful as a property investor then I recommend that you build a diverse portfolio of properties.
 This means that you will have a combination of both short and long term projects in your portfolio.